The Best Elements of Email Signature Marketing

 Logo and branding

-Every company puts its brand on everything it can – its building, its uniform, its brochures, its direct mail and, of course, its email.
-Branding is important and conforming to brand guidelines impacts the design of your company logo, the color palette and font.
-The same is true of email signatures.
+Branding is important and informs the design of your company logo, the color palette, font, etc. The same is also true of email signatures.

 The biggest element of a company’s brand is its logo – the aesthetic aspect of an email signature.
 This is probably the largest part spatially, but it’s consumed the quickest mentally: users glance once, then move on.

-If signature images are attached and embedded in a message, they don’t need to be downloaded by the recipient and won’t appear in boxes with a red ‘x’.
-It is possible to use hosted images, like those in a direct marketing email, but they will need to be downloaded as additional content and won’t appear in the email immediately.
+If signature images are embedded in a message, they don’t need to be downloaded.
+They also won’t appear as boxes with a red ‘x’.
+It is also possible to use hosted images, like those in a direct marketing email.
+However, they will need to be downloaded as additional content and won’t appear in the email immediately.

-These should be deployed with care, noting the meaning of the prompt and its place in the consumer’s experience – for example a Twitter ‘Follow’ might be appropriate for a new user, but a LinkedIn ‘Recommend’ may be wrong for a prospective customer who hasn’t yet used any of your products.
+However, these should be deployed with care, noting their place in a consumer’s experience.
+For example a Twitter ‘Follow’ might be appropriate for a new user.
+However, a LinkedIn ‘Recommend’ might be wrong for a prospective customer who hasn’t yet used any of your products.

 Using an eye-catching display banner is one of the most effective ways to implement email signature marketing campaigns.
-Sending emails is constant, so your signature is the perfect place for showcasing new content such as white papers and webinars, highlighting special offers, attendance at trade shows and so on.
+Sending emails is constant, so your signature is the perfect place for showcasing new content and drive traffic to your website.
+The call to actions can range from white papers and webinars, new special offers, attendance at trade shows, and so on.

-A banner typically goes below the contact details so naturally carries weight and credibility.
-There are no other distractions to an engaged reader so you can tone down the intensity of the banner design to land your message more effectively.
+An email signature banner typically goes below the contact details so naturally carries weight and credibility.
+There are no other distractions to an engaged reader.
+This means you can tone down the intensity of the banner design to land your message more effectively.

-An email signature will also bring up potential upsell or cross-sell opportunities without disrupting the sender/recipient communication flow.
+An email signature marketing banner will also bring up potential upsell or cross-sell opportunities without disrupting the sender/recipient communication flow.
 The sales message is then suggested rather than imposed or forced.

-However, make sure you update your signature once a specific campaign has run its course.
+However, make sure you update your signature once banner campaigns have run their course.
 There's nothing worse than promoting a special offer or event that has already expired.

 It’s all well and good adding promotional banners and social media links to your email signature.
-However, as with all marketing campaigns, you’re not going to know what elements are actually working well if you don’t have appropriate tracking in place.
+However, you’re not going to know what elements work well if you don’t have appropriate tracking in place.

-When using work email for marketing communications, you get to exploit the high visibility of the email signature touchpoint as well as the information it provides, who sends it, when it’s sent, who it’s sent to, how the recipient responds etc., and target the message with superior precision to get better results.
+When using business email for marketing communications, you can exploit the high visibility of the email signature touchpoint and target the message with superior precision to get better results.

 Setting up an email signature marketing strategy

 Professionalism counts towards a company’s brand reputation and inconsistent email signatures are simply unprofessional.
 This happens when the email signature channel is not properly controlled.
-A company-wide email signature policy needs to be in place and enforced if you want to get the full benefits of this channel.
+A companywide email signature policy needs to be enforced if you want to get the full benefits of this channel.
 If there is no control, there is no way you can build a successful email signature marketing strategy.

 If you let employees send their own email signature designs, it becomes their marketing communications touchpoint and not the company’s.
-Another option is for the company to email out a template with instructions on how to copy and paste it into their email client.
-But how do you keep track of its usage and how many iterations of the same signature will end up being used for both internal and external communications?
+Another option is to email out a template with instructions on how to copy and paste it into their email client.
+But how do you keep track of its usage?
+How many iterations of the same signature will end up being used for both internal and external communications?

 IT could write some in-house HTML code that adds the signature to emails automatically.
 This means handing all control over to IT, although you’ll still need to supply images, link URLs and designs.
 The whole process will then have to adhere to IT’s policies, service level agreement and timescales.
 Again, you won’t be able to take full ownership of any marketing strategy.

-As you can see, none of these methods are really ideal and you won’t be able to get the true benefits of email signature marketing.
-You will need centralized control in place before you can start thinking about how you want to use a specific campaign banner.
+As you can see, none of these methods are really ideal.
+You need centralized control to get the true benefits of email signature marketing.